FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

 We also conduct experiments on different ViT-based models using the CIFAR10 dataset, and the results are displayed in~\cref{tab:comparison_model}.
-Similarly, our method achieves the best results across different models, demonstrating the superiority and generalization of our proposed FullLoRA-AT method.
+Similarly, our method achieves the best results across different models, demonstrating the superiority and generalization of our proposed FullLoRA method.
+To further demonstrate the effectiveness of our FullLoRA method, we compare the robustness of different models under the gradient-free attacks (\ie, ZOO~\cite{chen2017zoo}) and obfuscated gradient attacks (\ie, BPDA~\cite{athalye2018obfuscated}).
+From \cref{tab:comparison_model}, we can clearly see that our proposed FullLoRA method also demonstrates better robustness under the ZOO and BPDA attacks compared to existing methods.
+This strongly demonstrates the generalization of FullLoRA, showing that it improves the model's robustness under various attack methods.